The Stochastic-Quantum Theorem

 where its value at the initial time $0$ is the following $N\times N$ diagonal matrix:

-Importantly, one sees from this analysis that the linearity of the Bayesian marginalization condition \eqref{eq:ConditionalBayesianMarginalizationCondition} underlies the linearity of the relationship \eqref{eq:DefDensityMatrix} between the system's density matrix $\densitymatrix\left(0\right)$ at the initial time $0$ and its density matrix $\densitymatrix\left(t\right)$ at other times $t$.
+Importantly, one sees from this analysis that the linearity of the law of total probability \eqref{eq:ConditionalBayesianMarginalizationCondition} underlies the linearity of the relationship \eqref{eq:DefDensityMatrix} between the system's density matrix $\densitymatrix\left(0\right)$ at the initial time $0$ and its density matrix $\densitymatrix\left(t\right)$ at target times $t$.